How Service Learning Works

 - Please do not select a site that is not one of our community partners.
 If none of the NHCC community partner options will work, please contact Troy Nellis with written documentation of your rationale, reasons, and what you are proposing as a potential alternative.
 Your proposal will be considered and reviewed by the Nursing and Service Learning Departments.
 Failure to do so will result in no credit.

-- Please do not select a site that you are already working with or employee by.
+- Please do not select a site that you are already working with or employed by.